 - Romantic Arrangements: Typically comprised of white, blush, cream, and occasionally pink flowers, these fluffy looking arrangements are very traditional and formal.

 - Tuscan Arrangements: Typically comprised of yellow, orange, and dark red flowers, Tuscan arrangements are very warm and earthy in appearance and often incorporate fruits into their design.
-These are commonly found at “rustic” style weddings that have a lot of wood grain and earthy tones throughout the color scheme.
+These are commonly found at “rustic” style weddings.
+They have a lot of wood grain and earthy tones throughout the color scheme.

 - Tussy Mussy: Nearly extinct and incredibly vintage, the tussy mussy is a cone-shaped, metallic bouquet holder popular during the Victorian era.

-The terminology listed above should help you greatly while discussing arrangements with your florist and shopping for the perfect wedding flowers.
-Though we tried to cover most of the terminology we are asked about on a regular basis, the above guide to wedding flower terminology is far from a complete guide.
-Be sure to discuss all of your options in great detail with your wedding florist to get exactly what you want for your special day.
-If you found this guide to wedding flower terminology helpful, please feel free to share it on your favorite social media platform.
+The terminology listed above should help you greatly while discussing arrangements with your florist.
+Additionally, it will help while shopping for the perfect wedding flowers.
+We tried to cover most of the terminology we are asked about on a regular basis.
+However, the above guide to wedding flower terminology is far from complete.
+Be sure to discuss all of your options in great detail with your wedding florist.
+This will help you get exactly what you want for your special day.
+We hope you found this guide to wedding flower terminology helpful.
+Please feel free to share it on your favorite social media platform.
 Good luck and have fun planning your wedding!